stanton119/data-analysis-template/README.md

 Taken directly from `Kedro`.

 ## Todo
-Replace `config.yml` with base/local config files.
-Local to be added to the gitignore.
-Load-config function will load both and local takes precedence.
-Project specific vscode settings (autoformatter etc.) in the dev container json and vscode folder?
+*   Project specific vscode settings (autoformatter etc.) in the dev container json and vscode folder?
+How to apply with conda/pip installations?
-Personal dev settings (shortcuts etc.) not in the dev container.
+*   Personal dev settings (shortcuts etc.) not in the dev container.